bsc-s2/pykit/mysqlutil/README.md

     `['/usr', 'bin', 'mysqldump']`.
 Or a string, like `'/usr/bin/mysqldump'`.

 -   `start`:
-    is the beginning boundary of the condition value, a list or tuple of string.
+    is the beginning boundary of the condition value, a list or tuple.

 -   `end`:
-    is the ending boundary of the condition value, a list or tuple of string.
+    is the ending boundary of the condition value, a list or tuple.
 If `end` is `None`, then condtion in result has no ending boundary.

 **return**: